haakonleg/go-e2ee-chat-engine/README.md

 - There is no concept of moderators to control the contents of the chatrooms.
 - A client cannot see messages sent when not logged in to a chatroom.
+- A client can only be part of a single chatroom at a time.

 ### Things that went well